angular/components/src/lib/paginator/paginator.md

 ### Accessibility
 The `aria-label`s for next page, previous page, first page and last page buttons can be set in `MatPaginatorIntl`.
+Screenreader friendly text for the range label can be set in `MatPaginatorIntl` via the `getReaderRangeLabel` method.